hawkeye64/QCarbonCharts/docs/src/pages/all-about-qcarboncharts/installation-types.md

 The components are:

-1. QCarbonChartsAreaSimple
+1. QccAreaSimple
-2. QCarbonChartsAreaStacked
+2. QccAreaStacked
-3. QCarbonChartsBarGrouped
+3. QccBarGrouped
-4. QCarbonChartsBarSimple
+4. QccBarSimple
-5. QCarbonChartsBarStacked
+5. QccBarStacked
-6. QCarbonChartsBoxplot
+6. QccBoxplot
-7. QCarbonChartsBubble
+7. QccBubble
-8. QCarbonChartsBullet
+8. QccBullet
-9. QCarbonChartsCirclePack
+9. QccCirclePack
-10. QCarbonChartsCombo
+10. QccCombo
-11. QCarbonChartsDonut
+11. QccDonut
-12. QCarbonChartsGuage
+12. QccGuage
-13. QCarbonChartsHistogram
+13. QccHistogram
-14. QCarbonChartsLine
+14. QccLine
-15. QCarbonChartsLollipop
+15. QccLollipop
-16. QCarbonChartsMeter
+16. QccMeter
-17. QCarbonChartsPie
+17. QccPie
-18. QCarbonChartsRadar
+18. QccRadar
-19. QCarbonChartsScatter
+19. QccScatter
-20. QCarbonChartsTreemap
+20. QccTreemap
-21. QCarbonChartsWordCloud
+21. QccWordCloud

 These are also many ways to add the charting components to your project.
 You can install as a Quasar CLI app-extension.
 You might want to write your own boot file (for targeting one or more charting components).
 You might want to use pre-compiled sources in dist or directly from the src folder (src folder access means your project needs to transpile QCarbonCharts sources).
 Or, you may want to use a UMD variant.